mzaeemnasir/BasicExpressSite/readme.md

 Build
 -----

-Run this command in console:
+Run this command in the console:

 ```
 npm install